 (e) Black bass.
-Black bass include largemouth bass (Micropterus salmoides) and smallmouth bass (Micropterus dolomieu).
+Black bass include largemouth bass (Micropterus salmoides) and smallmouth bass (Micropterus dolomieui).

-(1) Black bass may be taken only by angling and ice fishing.
+- (1) Black bass may be taken only by angling and ice fishing. - (2) The daily creel limit for black bass shall be six, except in Boundary Waters and Bass

-(2) The daily creel limit for black bass shall be six, except in Boundary Waters and Bass Management Areas as specified in section 26-112-46 of the Regulations of Connecticut State Agencies and except as specified in section 26-112-48 of the Regulations of Connecticut State Agencies.
+Management Areas as specified in section 26-112-46 and except as specified in section 26-112-48.

 (3) There shall be no minimum length for black bass taken in streams, except in the Connecticut River, and its coves, where the minimum length shall be twelve inches.
-The minimum length for black bass taken in lakes and ponds shall be twelve inches, except in Boundary Waters and Bass Management Areas as specified in section 26-112-46 of the Regulations of Connecticut State Agencies and except as specified in section 26-112-48 of the Regulations of Connecticut State Agencies.
+The minimum length for black bass taken in lakes and ponds shall be twelve inches, except in Boundary Waters and Bass Management Areas as specified in section 26-112-46 and except as specified in section 26-112-48.

-(f) Carp (Cyprinus carpio), bowfin (Amia calva), tench (Tinca tinca), white suckers (Catostomus commersoni), American eels (Anguilla rostrata), and sea lampreys (Petromyzon marinus).

-(1) Carp, bowfin, tench, suckers, eels and sea lampreys may be taken by angling, bobbing, ice fishing, bow and arrow fishing and spearing, except that, in streams or sections of streams stocked with trout, charr and/or salmon, these species may be taken only by angling or ice fishing.
+(f) Carp (Cyprinus carpio), white suckers (Catostomus commersonii), American eels (Anguilla rostrata), and sea lampreys (Petromyzon marinus).
+Carp, suckers, eels and lampreys may be taken by angling, bobbing, ice fishing, bow and arrow fishing and spearing, except that, in streams or sections of streams stocked with trout, charr and/or salmon, these species may be taken only by angling or ice fishing.
 Spearing is prohibited in all lakes and ponds.